 For 2014, the credit has a maximum worth of $1,000 per dependent child.
 However, your income can reduce the credit or, if you exceed certain income limits, make you entirely ineligible for it.

 The amount you are allowed to claim is limited on the basis of your modified adjusted gross income.

 Your credit amount is affected if your modified adjusted gross income exceeds:

 • $110,000 if you are married filing jointly

-You can e-file with H&R Block , where you can easily consult the on-hand tax professionals, should you need to.
-Plus, you'll be able to work on your tax return for free, until you decide to file.
+You can e-file with TurboTax, where you can easily consult with online tax professionals, should you need to.
+Plus, you'll be able to work on your return for free, until you decide to file.

 When claiming the child tax credit, you will need to provide the child's information on your return.
 The IRS requires that you supply the child's name, birth date and social security number.
 Other legal identification numbers can be used in instances where the child does not have a social security number.
 Without this information, you are ineligible to claim any portion of this credit.

 Also, please note that if you file a paper return, you may not use form 1040EZ to claim this credit.
 You must instead use the more detailed form 1040 or form 1040a to prepare and file your return.

 If you provide a home and support for more than two children, you may also qualify for this additional credit.